employment law

 - You don’t have to quit or be fired to make an employment claim.
 For example, you were passed over for promotion because of your age; or you are being harassed sexually by a co-worker or retaliated against because you reported him; or you realize the men in the office are getting paid more than the women for the same type of work; you can start a claim while you are still working for your employer.
 Admittedly, this is a hard row to hoe, but I have seen it done successfully.

-- Sexual harassment is broader than the quid pro quo proposition from your boss, “have sex with or else”.
+- Sexual harassment is broader than the quid pro quo proposition from your boss, “have sex with me or else.”
 Sexual harassment can be retaliation after a consensual affair is broken off and your boss retaliates.
-Sexual harassment can include rude remarks, unwanted touching, dirty jokes, cat calls etc. This is called a “hostile working environment” claim.
+Sexual harassment can include rude remarks, unwanted touching, dirty jokes, catcalls, etc. This is called a “hostile working environment” claim.
 The harassment has to be pervasive and intolerable.
 A stray remark here and there does not make a case.

 - In age discrimination cases, you still hear the discriminatory remarks like, “you can’t teach an old dog new tricks” or “he is too old school” or “getting a lot of snow up there on your peak John.”
 Employers are only recently becoming savvy about how to detect and prevent age discrimination and remarks like these are often a part of these cases.